 Having a mentor is one way that novice managers can learn how to grow and adopt managerial habits, says Melinda Emerson, the @SmallBizLady on Twitter, and author of the bestselling book, Become Your Own Boss in 12 Months.
 “Managing a staff can prove to be a challenge for many small business owners,” says Emerson.
 “It takes time for entrepreneurs to develop their own management style.”

-If you’re a small business owner looking to hone your staff management skills, here are some lessons to help you build a strong company, while also keeping your employees motivated:
+If you’re a small business owner and managing others for the first time, the following pointers from these experienced mentors can help you build a strong company, while also keeping your employees motivated.

 At Neutral Posture, Boenigk says her employees enjoy profit-sharing, flexible schedules, excellent benefits and extra perks such as a rewards program for employees who go above and beyond.

 Emerson says poor management communication is one of the biggest challenges she sees with first-time managers.
 “Rather than hiding in your office, it’s important to engage your staff in brainstorming sessions,” Emerson says.
 “You need to have regular staff meetings to make sure everyone is kept in the loop and held accountable.
 Don’t demand updates from everyone without offering the status of your own projects.
 It will help keep the lines of communication open with your team.”